TickyBoo/TickyBoo/includes/html2pdf/_read_me.txt

     ISO-8859-11, ISO-8859-15, ISO-8859-16, KOI8-R, KOI8-U
   To use it: $html2pdf->setEncoding('cp1250');

+ - A default font can be specified, if the requested font does not exist or if no font is specified:
+     $html2pdf->setDefaultFont('Arial');

  - The possibility to protect your PDF is present, CF Example 7.
 It uses the script fpdf_protection of Klemen Vodopivec.